Wouldubeinta/Fmod-Bank-Tools/README.md

 -   For encrypted bank files, you will need to create a .txt file with the password in it and name it the same as the bank file and place it in the bank folder with the bank file.
-Example: Weapon.bank, Weapon.txt.
+Example: Weapon.bank, Weapon.txt or password.txt to be used for all banks.